I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-queryresidencycb.md

 <p>This function might also return other HRESULT values.</p>

 ## -remarks
 <p>The user-mode display driver can call the <b>pfnQueryResidencyCb</b> function to query the residency status of allocations either through a resource or through a list of allocations.
 If the driver queries the residency status of allocations through a resource, all of the allocations that belong to the resource are queried.
-Typically, the user-mode display driver queries the residency of a resource or list of allocations after the Microsoft Direct3D runtime calls the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-queryresourceresidency.md">QueryResourceResidency</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff569224">QueryResourceResidencyDXGI</a> function to determine the residency of a resource.
-However, the user-mode display driver can query the residency of a resource or list of allocations at any time. </p>

-<p>The following code example shows how to query for residency status.</p>

-<p>The user-mode display driver can call the <b>pfnQueryResidencyCb</b> function to query the residency status of allocations either through a resource or through a list of allocations.
-If the driver queries the residency status of allocations through a resource, all of the allocations that belong to the resource are queried.
-Typically, the user-mode display driver queries the residency of a resource or list of allocations after the Microsoft Direct3D runtime calls the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-queryresourceresidency.md">QueryResourceResidency</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff569224">QueryResourceResidencyDXGI</a> function to determine the residency of a resource.
+Typically, the user-mode display driver queries the residency of a resource or list of allocations after the Microsoft Direct3D runtime calls the user-mode display driver's <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-queryresourceresidency.md">QueryResourceResidency</a> or <a href="display.queryresourceresidencydxgi">QueryResourceResidencyDXGI</a> function to determine the residency of a resource.
 However, the user-mode display driver can query the residency of a resource or list of allocations at any time. </p>

 <p>The following code example shows how to query for residency status.</p>